Remote Team Management: The 24 Best Tips for Leading Remote Teams in 2023

 17. Guide your team as a mentor

-Make yourself available for needed guidance for your employees.
+Managing remotely implies making yourself available for guidance, perhaps more than in a physical workspace.
 As a good team leader, you represent an influence on your team.
 Commit yourself to the evolution of their roles in the context of this project.

 18. Update your knowledge of remote management

-Because this is a new-ish concept, its definition constantly evolves, and everything changes daily.
-With that in mind, make sure that you update your studies with new essays and investigations about the subject.
+Because this is a new-ish concept, its definition constantly evolves, and everything changes as we speak.
+With that in mind, make sure that you update your studies with new articles and investigations on leveraging remote working and managing teams in this setup.

 19. Make sure that everyone on your team feels they belong